EIT-Pathogena/client/docs/upload.md

 before uploading sequences to EIT Pathogena for analysis.

 A 4GB human genome index is downloaded the first time you run `pathogena upload`.
-If for any reason this is interrupted, simply run the upload command again.
+If for any reason this is interrupted, run the upload command again.
 Upload will not proceed until the index has been downloaded and passed an integrity check.
 You may optionally download the index ahead of time using the command `pathogena download-index`.

 By default, the upload command will first run `pathogena decontaminate` to attempt to remove human reads prior to